RobbeDGreef/vubhub/README.md

 section in the app or by create an issue in this repository.

 # How safe is this?
+Safety is very important to us, so we want to be as transparent as possible in what data we save.

 This app is mainly build of two components.
 The canvas dependant functionality and the canvas independent functionality.